 - It has a plethora of accommodation and tour options for families

-- It is central to visit the rest of Italy and makes a perfect first stop on a family trip to Italy
+- It is central to rest of Italy and makes a perfect first stop on a family trip to Italy

 Challenges for families visiting Rome with children

 The main challenges facing families visiting Rome with children have to do with traffic and mobility.